jamesm224/ProSynTaxDB-workflow/README.md

   - Output from rule "kaiju_name", which runs the Kaiju command ```kaiju-addTaxonNames``` to add full taxon path to read name
   - Columns: read status, read name, taxon_id, full taxon

+## Limit of Detection Filtering
+To ensure the pipeline is only being utilized on samples with sufficient Prochlorococcus or Synechococcus, we recommend filtering to remove samples with low abundances of Prochlorococcus or Synechococcus.
+The benchmarking was performed using 1 million reads per sample.
+We recommend adjusting the filtering parameters for samples with lower sequencing coverage.
+For accurate ecotyping with samples with large percentages of unclassified reads or large imbalances of Prochlorococcus or Synechococcus may require different filtering specifications.

+We recommend using the 10% false positive rate cut-off for examining higher level differences (i.e. HL vs LL or 5.1 vs 5.2 vs 5.3).
+However, the 5% false positive rate cut-off is recommended for specific cluster/grade/clade identification.
+We recommend additional checking such as read mapping to ensure that the workflow works on your specific samples.

+**** Insert table of False Positive rate values here ***

 ## Example Use Case Walkthrough
 An example of this pipeline walkthrough is located here: [Example ALOHA Analysis](docs/ALOHA_Use_Case.ipynb).